-In contrast, there are precise legal definitions of harassment.
-The Equality Act 2010 states that harassment is unwanted conduct related to a "protected characteristic", which has the purpose or effect of violating a person's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
+There are precise legal definitions of harassment.
+The Equality Act 2010 defines harassment as unwanted conduct related to a "protected characteristic", which has the purpose or effect of violating a person's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.